 As you traverse the city, here are two more Christmas markets that you won’t want to miss:

-Click here for logistical information about these and more Hamburg Xmas markets.
+Check out logistical information about these and more Hamburg Xmas markets.

-What to Eat at Hamburg Christmas Markets
+What To Eat At Hamburg Christmas Markets

 Maybe it’s just us, but the amazing variety of food is reason enough to visit Hamburg’s Christmas markets.